Pierro236/api-training/README.md

 ## USE

-This API works on the REST standard, collecting two main pieces of information: the enceintes and the users that go with them.
+This API works on the REST standard, collecting informations about users.

 The application runs on port 3000 by default.